larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 > p.
 58 Vol. 1 Prop.
 4 Obs.
 6

 ### Undermines the authority of the Bible
-> A departure from the literal sense has not only caused those immensely varied and antagonistic interpretations of the kingdom, but it has, in self-defence, forced able and pious man to a confession which undermines and destroys the authority of the Bible.
+> A departure from the literal sense has not only caused those immensely varied and antagonistic interpretations of the kingdom, but it has, in self-defence, forced able and pious men to a confession which undermines and destroys the authority of the Bible.
 > p.
 60 Vol. 1 Prop.
 4 Obs.
 7

 > Grammar, rhetoric, and history are violated for the sake of an idea, an "inner germ," and the most scholarly, learned men are pushing on, exultantly, the work.